DataFire/Integrations/integrations/generated/google_pubsub/README.md

   * expiration `string`

 ### projects.snapshots.patch
-Updates an existing snapshot.
+Updates an existing snapshot.<br><br>
+Lists the names of the snapshots on this topic.<br><br>
+<b>ALPHA:</b> This feature is part of an alpha release.
+This API might be
+changed in backward-incompatible ways and is not recommended for production use.
+It is not subject to any SLA or deprecation policy.
 Note that certain properties of a snapshot are not modifiable.

 ```js